rahulakkina/fxavgspread-beam-pipeline/README.md

 #### Setup

-Clone the project in local and try building it using command `mvn clean install`.
+Clone the project in local and try building it using command `mvn clean install` it creates a jar `target/fxavgspread-beam-pipeline-job-0.1.jar` which can be used to run the beam pipeline job.

-Create a Cloud Storage Bucket, create two folders one for holding temporary objects and the other for holding staging objects (eg : gs://aliz/temp & gs://aliz/stage).
+Create a Google Cloud Storage Bucket, create two folders one for holding temporary objects and the other for holding staging objects (eg : gs://aliz-fx/temp & gs://aliz-fx/stage).

 Copy the downloaded service account key file (json) to $PROJECT_HOMR/cfg directory and create a SYSTEM variable with the name **GOOGLE_APPLICATION_CREDENTIALS** and point it to `$PROJECT_HOME/cfg/<<service-account-key>>.json`.